 Institute of Electrical and Electronics Engineers Infrastructure.
-An integrated wireless and
+An integrated wireless and wired LAN is called an Infrastructure configuration.
+Infrastructure is applicable to enterprise

 11. ISM Band

 The FCC and their counterparts outside of the U.S. have set aside bandwidth for unlicensed use in the so-called ISM (Industrial, Scientific and Medical) band.
 Spectrum in the vicinity of 2.4 GHz, in particular, is being made available (Industrial, Scientific and Medical) band.
 Spectrum in the vicinity of 2.4 GHz, in particular, is being made available of users around the globe.